flamma7/csci5673_emarket/README.md

 # csci5673_emarket

+## Current Status
+The seller interface has both REST and gRPC fully implemented.
+The buyer interface has gRPC implemented but the REST interface is not complete.
+Since I have not finished my implementation, I have not recorded latency on the cloud.
+I will do this before demonstrating my project even if I receive a loss of credit.

 My emarket is packaged in the form of a python package that can be installed into a virtual env on the user's system.

 My design splits the server side into 4 processes, following the design from class.
 The ports used were 1131x for x = {1,2,3,4}.